math4345/homework13/README.md

-# 🎯 Goal: Sequences
+# 🎯 Goal: Inequalities

 ## Objective

-This is the first of many "topics" weeks, and our first topic is sequences.
+This is the second of many "topics" weeks.

-The homework this week is quite challenging.
-We will have time during lecture to discuss this material.
-The challenge here is that we are mixing together mathematical content (i.e., the definition of convergent sequence) alongside "Lean" content.
+The homework this week is designed to be easier than last week, and serves to review some older content.
+This is a good time to get caught up if you are feeling behind.

 ---